gerardog1/LINUX_HARDENING/03-ssh-keys/commands.md

 Your Linux Server now has your public key.
 Now you can ssh into your server without a password by using the secure key pair.

 ## How to SSH into Linux Server
-Start your VM using your hypervisor (e.g., VirtualBox, VMware, Hyper-V).
-Make sure the VM is running before trying to SSH into it.
+> Note: Make sure the VM is running before trying to SSH into it.

 Go to your host terminal and run:
 ```bash
 ssh kali@<server-ip>
 ```
-At this point, you’ve successfully logged into your VM over SSH using your key pair.
-This completes the process of setting up a more secure, passwordless connection to your server.
+**At this point, you’ve successfully logged into your VM over SSH using your key pair.
+This completes the process of setting up a more secure, passwordless connection to your server.**